mc-build/mc-build.github.io/docs/language-features/javascript-blocks-and-contexts.md

 - `embed(block: BoundBlock)`

-	Takes a `BoundBlock` instance and embeds a reference to it.
+	Takes a `BoundBlock` instance and returns a function command that references it, which can then be `emit`ed.

 - `require(path: String)`